tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 on determining the correct epoch) but MAY opt to discard such out-of-epoch records.

-Due to the possibility of an ACK message for a KeyUpdate being lost and thereby preventing the sender of the KeyUpdate from updating its keying material, receivers MUST retain the pre-update keying material until receipt and successful decryption of a message using the new keys.
-After successfully decrypting a message using the new keys, receivers MUST close the previous receive epoch once it is no longer needed for reordering or retransmission processing, as described in {{seq-and-epoch}}.
+Upon successfully processing a KeyUpdate received in epoch N, an endpoint creates receive epoch N+1 for that peer.
+Because the peer cannot send records protected with epoch N+1 until its KeyUpdate has been acknowledged, the endpoint MUST retain the receive state for epoch N until it has successfully deprotected a record from that peer in epoch N+1.
+This allows the endpoint to process retransmissions of the KeyUpdate if the ACK for the KeyUpdate is lost.

+Successfully deprotecting a record from epoch N+1 proves that the peer has received the ACK for the KeyUpdate and no longer depends on retransmission of that KeyUpdate.
+At that point, epoch N is no longer needed for KeyUpdate retransmission processing.
+The endpoint MAY close epoch N immediately.
+If it retains epoch N to process reordered records that were sent before the peer changed keys, it MUST close epoch N according to the limits in
+{{seq-and-epoch}} and before retaining epoch state would make epoch reconstruction ambiguous.
 Extensions that define a different key update state machine, such as Extended Key Update {{?I-D.ietf-tls-extended-key-update}}, are responsible for defining the receive epoch retention and closure points for that state machine.